Abundant lattice instability in kagome metal ScV$_6$Sn$_6$

+To demonstrate the lattice instability, we performed phonon calculations based on the fully relaxed lattice structure.
 The phonon dispersion of pristine ScV$_6$Sn$_6$ is shown in Fig. \ref{Fig2-phonon}(a).
 The entire $k_z = 1/2$ plane (in unit of 2$\pi$/$c$, $c$ is the out-of-plane lattice constant), i.e., the $A-L-H$ plane, shows imaginary phonon modes, and the lowest imaginary phonon is located at the $H$ point.
-This behavior differs from the $A$V$_3$Sb$_5$ where only the $M-L$ line shows imaginary phonons \cite{Tan2021charge}.
+This behavior differs from the $A$V$_3$Sb$_5$ where only the $M-L$ line shows imaginary phonons in the pristine phase \cite{Tan2021charge}.
 The multiple phonon instabilities on the $A-L-H$ plane indicate diverse structural instabilities.
 Since the experimentally observed CDW has a wave-vector (1/3, 1/3, 1/3), we plot the phonon dispersion on the $k_z=1/3$ plane in Fig. \ref{Fig2-phonon}(a) as well.
 This plane shows phonon instabilities on the $\bar M$(1/2, 0, 1/3)$-\bar K$(1/3, 1/3, 1/3) line, with the lowest imaginary phonon at the $\bar K$ point.
 We emphasize that the global lowest imaginary phonon is at $H$ point.
-To gain more insight into the structural distortion in ScV$_6$Sn$_6$, we will focus on imaginary phonons at four $k$-points, i.e., $H$(1/3, 1/3, 1/2), $L$(1/2, 0, 1/2), $A$(0, 0, 1/2) and $\bar K$.
+To gain more insight into the structural distortion, we will focus on imaginary phonons at four $k$ points, i.e., $H$, $L$, $A$, and $\bar K$.